MoAlyousef/floui/README.md

 1- Create a native C++ application in Android studio, check the C++ toolchain to be C++17 (in the last step of creating a project).

-2- Add the floui.hh header to the same dir as your cpp source.
+2- Add the floui.hpp header to the same dir as your cpp source.

 2- Replace MainActivity.java with:
 ```java